Hyper-Node/language_detector/README.md

 - create an n-gram based sli, to take character follow up sequences to account
 - take one international version of the bible in many languages as learn in dataset
 - find treshold or algorithm to detect texts which are not any of the supported languages
-- find alternative for tike webservice for pdf-reading
+- find alternative for tika webservice for pdf-reading

 ### References used